WordPress/create-block-theme/README.md

 Saves user's changes to the theme files and deletes the user's changes.

 ### Step 1 – Setup
-Install and activate the [Create Block Theme](https://github.com/WordPress/create-block-theme) plugin.
-You will also need to be running the latest version of the Gutenberg plugin.
+Install and activate the [Create Block Theme](https://wordpress.org/plugins/create-block-theme) plugin.

 ### Step 2 – Style Customizations
 Make changes to your site design using the Site Editor.